Home » Type » Condiment » Blueberry Compote

 • Refrigerator: Leftovers can be stored in the refrigerator for up to 7 days, in a covered container.
 Give a good stir before serving.

 • Freezer: Blueberry compote can be stored in the freezer for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers or ziploc bags.
-Let thaw in the refrigerator before using.
+To freeze, let it cool completely and store it in freezer-safe containers or Ziploc bags.
+Let it thaw in the refrigerator before using.

 • Reheat: You can safely reheat in a small pan on the stovetop over low until warmed through.
 Alternatively, warm in the microwave using 30 second intervals, stirring between each, until warmed through.